azerion/bluestack-sdk-android/Home.md

 	}
 ```
 **v1.5.1 or above**
-adsAdapter.bannerResize(MNGFrame frame) : will be called when the banner has changed size
+bannerResize(MNGFrame frame) : will be called when the banner has changed size
 ```
 #!java
 	 @Override